Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Identifying the Unknowns: Problem Solution

 \subsection{Dual Problem Solution}

-The problem in (\ref{eq: dual of the dual}) can be solved to obtain $\qv$ using any SDP solver such as CVX \cite{grant2008cvx} and YALMIP \cite{Lofberg2004}.
-As (\ref{eq: dual of the dual}) shows, we set $m_{p}=L$ when we apply Proposition~\ref{pro: tri go}.
-Using a larger value than $L$ will indeed result in a better approximation to (\ref{eq: optimzation dual}).
-However, our simulations show that $m_{p}=L$ yields the optimal solution in all the tested scenarios.
-This fact is also observed in other related 2D problems which are addressed with this result such as \cite{dumitrescu2017positive, heckel2016super}.
-Once the problem is solved, we proceed with the following steps:
+The problem in (\ref{eq: dual of the dual}) can be solved using any SDP solver such as CVX.
+As (\ref{eq: dual of the dual}) shows, we set $m_{p}=L$.
+Using a larger value than $L$ will lead to better approximation to (\ref{eq: optimzation dual}).
+Our simulations show that $m_{p}=L$ yields the optimal solution in all scenarios.
+This is observed in other related work such as \cite{dumitrescu2017positive, heckel2016super}.
+Once we solve the problem, we proceed as follow: